lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 > The aggravated damage burns him, since he already is wounded and cannot burn 1 blood to prevent his destruction.

 Allies and retainers treat aggravated damage the same as normal damage.
-For each point of damage successfully inflicted on a ally or retainer, they burn 1 life counter.
+For each point of damage successfully inflicted on an ally or retainer, they burn 1 life counter.
 An ally or retainer who loses all of their life counters is burned.

 #### 6. Press